cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 ## CosmWasm - Multi-Chain Smart Contracts

-[CosmWasm](https://cosmwasm.com/) is a multi-chain platform to build robust DApps for Cosmos by way of smart contracts.
+[CosmWasm](https://cosmwasm.com/) is a multi-chain platform for building robust DApps for Cosmos using smart contracts.
 It builds on Tendermint and the Cosmos SDK.

 Its key features are: